phetdam/c-npy-demo/README.rst

 in C, pure Python code, and the NumPy C API, so I hope this will be useful for anyone interested in doing something similar.
-Applications of this Python development paradigm could be for scientific computing or anything that needs to be fast or do a lot of low-level stuff [#]_.
+Applications of this Python development paradigm could be for scientific computing or anything that needs to be fast or do a lot of things close to the metal [#]_.

-Includes a test suite [#]_ that also illustrates the difference in speed between operating on NumPy array elements directly in C versus iterating through the elements in Python and using ctypes__ to call the C function.
+Includes a demo script [#]_ that performs a comparison of execution speed for the iterative computation of Black and Bachelier implied volatility using Halley's and Newton's methods.
+The script compares the time taken to solve the Black and Bachelier implied volatilities of 10 million European option prices for a pure Python implementation using ``scipy.optimize.minimize``, a mixed implementation where a minimalistic C implementation of Halley's/Newton's method is used to solve for the price but iteration through prices is done in Python, and a pure C implementation that directly uses the NumPy C API.
+The script illustrates the difference in speed between operating on NumPy array elements directly in C versus iterating through the prices in Python and using ctypes__ to call the C function for each price.

-In the future, there should also be a small pytest__ test suite that can be run.
+There is a small test suite that can be run with pytest__ after installation.

 .. [#] Other options could be the use of ctypes, Cython__ or numba__.